anaismu/anaismu.github.io/README.md

 ## Other Interests

 ### Language Learning Application - A thought-provoking side quest
-As a language learning enthusiast -- currently focusing on Hindi and Arabic -- and a former French Language Assistant at Trinity College Dublin with training in Applied Linguistics, I have designed and imagined an AI-powered app for answering other learners' needs.
+As a language learning enthusiast -- currently focusing on Hindi -- and a former French Language Assistant at Trinity College Dublin with training in Applied Linguistics (the study of how to teach languages), I have designed and imagined an AI-powered app for answering other learners' needs.

 The idea sparked at a time of frustration when I could not find the appropriate tool to support my own learning.
 A few days later, its first prototype met the enthusiasm of many other learners around me.
 Beyond expectation, its genesis has been thought-provoking.
 Below is a very condensed -- and non-exhaustive-- list of such considerations, in an arbitrary ordering and with no intent to provide proper conclusions:
 - **Learners first**.
 Technology needs to be enabling and supportive.
 If it fails to do so, the app has no reason to be.
 - **Technology**.
 What technology?
 Does it exist?
 Is it available?
 Under what condition?
 It does not exist?
 Well, will it ever exist?
 When?
 All of a sudden, I find myself projecting ten years into a future that may never come to pass.
 - **Ethics**.
 Can generative AI be used ethically?
 How can we limit its harm?
 How not to be part of the problem?
 - **Politics and AI**.
 From picking a model to designing prompts and mitigating bias, can AI be separated from politics?
 Should it be?
 - **More politics, less AI, more Ethics**.
 Teaching a language is a take on a culture.
 What should that take be?
-What narrative?
-How to implement it?
+Can there be several?
+How to represent them?
+How to implement a cultural module?
 - **Only politics**.
 In a world where neutrality may leave space for ill-intended agendas, is neutrality something to embrace?
 Isn't language learning a political statement in itself?
 Maybe I would like to believe it is.
 - **Hope**.
 Maybe enabling people to speak another language and to conceptualise the world through different lenses would make us all a bit nicer.
 - **Contradiction and Self-Doubt**.
 If anything, shouldn't language be for humans to share?
 Can faking interactions enable future, greater ones?
 Is this a possible path?
 Maybe...
 I think it is a very useful tool.
 But, as a linguist, am I betraying my very own school?
 Are there greater goods?
 Or are these lies we tell ourselves?